TL;DR

 — Jake McMahon, ProductQuant

-What Are the 5 Main Value Delivery Models?
+The 5 Main Value Delivery Models

 These 5 models are useful because they change the product's natural defaults in obvious ways.